 In collaboration with:

-Association of University Radiologists & Alliance of Medical Student Educators in Radiology
+Association of Academic Radiology & Alliance of Medical Student Educators in Radiology

-The 21 interactive virtual patient cases in Aquifer Radiology deliver on the learning objectives of the Association of University Radiologists (AUR) and the Alliance of Medical Student Educators in Radiology (AMSER) medical student curriculum.
+The 21 interactive virtual patient cases in Aquifer Radiology deliver on the learning objectives of the Association of Academic Radiology (AAR) and the Alliance of Medical Student Educators in Radiology (AMSER) medical student curriculum.

 Overview

-Aquifer Radiology’s virtual patient cases are realistic case scenarios that demonstrate best-practices—helping students develop clinical reasoning skills that bridge the gap from content to practice.
-In an era of the increasing importance of evidence-based decision making and reliance on imaging, an understanding of the principles and applications of radiology is vital for today’s healthcare professionals.
+Aquifer Radiology’s virtual patient cases are realistic case scenarios that demonstrate best practices—helping students develop clinical reasoning skills that bridge the gap from classroom to practice.
+In an era of the increasing importance of evidence-based decision-making and reliance on imaging, an understanding of the principles and applications of radiology is vital for today’s healthcare professionals.
 The National Board of Medical Examiners has recognized this by increasing the imaging component of all United States Medical Licensing Examination exams.

 Course Details

-• Access to Aquifer Calibrate: Transformative Assessments for Clinical Learning Mastery, our innovative system for formative assessment, available with your 2023-24 subscription
+- Access to Aquifer Calibrate: Transformative Assessments for Clinical Learning Mastery, our innovative system for formative assessment, available with your institutional subscription

 Aquifer Radiology cases teach a patient-centered approach to imaging, foster self-directed and independent study, and build clinical problem-solving skills.
 The realistic case scenarios teach evidence-based decision making and include excellent interactive radiology resources.

-These cases can be used as a stand-alone radiology course during a radiology clerkship or elective, or be incorporated into the appropriate clinical clerkships as part of a custom course created in Aqueduct.
-For example, the women’s imaging cases can be incorporated into an Ob-Gyn clerkship, or the neuroimaging cases could be used during a Neurology clerkship, thus teaching imaging at an applicable time.
+These cases can be used as a stand-alone radiology course during a radiology clerkship or elective or incorporated into the appropriate clinical clerkships as part of a custom course created in Aqueduct.
+For example, the women’s imaging cases can be incorporated into an Ob-Gyn clerkship, thus teaching imaging at an applicable time.

-Aquifer Calibrate, an innovative system for formative assessments, is undergoing pilot testing.
-The new assessments will combine the concepts of test-enhanced learning and distributed practice to facilitate efficient study planning and self-directed learning for students, and identify at-risk students and curricular gaps for faculty.
-Calibrate will be included with your Aquifer Radiology subscription for the 2023-24 subscription year.
+Aquifer Calibrate, an innovative system for formative assessments, is available with your Aquifer Radiology institutional subscription.
+Calibrate combines the concepts of test-enhanced learning and distributed practice to facilitate efficient study planning and self-directed learning for students, and identify at-risk students and curricular gaps for faculty.

 Radiology 18: Professionalism in Radiology